Abdulazizgr/A2SV-AI-for-Impact-Hackathon-/README.md

 - **backend/**: This directory contains the backend code of the platform, including the API endpoints, database models, and business logic implemented in JavaScript using Node.js and Express.js.
 - **frontend/**: Here, you will find the frontend code for the platform, implemented using JavaScript, React, and Redux.
 This directory also includes the HTML, CSS, and JavaScript files for the user interface.
 - **models/**: This directory contains the AI models used by the platform to enhance its capabilities.
-The models are implemented using TensorFlow.js and other AI/ML libraries, playing a crucial role in job matching, skill development, and interview preparation.
+The models are implemented using TensorFlow.js and other AI libraries(API), playing a crucial role in job matching, skill development, and interview preparation.

 ## Purpose